 Kelly Tarlton’s Sea Life Aquarium is an amazing way to spend half a day in Auckland.
 It is entertaining and educational for kids of all ages.
 The shark tank and penguin exhibit alone are well worth the price of admission.
 During your family’s next visit to Auckland, be sure to visit the Auckland aquarium.
 You won’t regret it!

-For more help planning your family trip to New Zealand, see free things to do with kids, Waitomo Glowworm Caves, the Navy Museum, things to do with kids on New Zealand’s North Island, Te Papa, Mama Brown’s, our New Zealand road trip, and mistakes to avoid in New Zealand.
+For more help planning your family trip to New Zealand, see our ultimate guide to planning your New Zealand trip, free things to do with kids, Waitomo Glowworm Caves, the Navy Museum, things to do with kids on New Zealand’s North Island, Te Papa, Mama Brown’s, our New Zealand road trip, and mistakes to avoid in New Zealand.

 P.S.
 Are you ready to finally take that trip you’ve been thinking about for years?
 Our FREE worksheet “How to Turn Your Dream Trip Into a Reality” can help!
 Grab yours in the box below and start planning your trip today!
 Plus, as a bonus, you’ll receive our weekly email newsletter full of trip ideas and inspiration for your future family vacations!